kmesiab/cadre/README.md

 - `--url`: The GitHub pull request URL.
 Example: `--url=https://github.com/user/repo/pull/123`
 - `--key`: Your OpenAI API key.
 You can also set this using the `OPENAI_API_KEY` environment variable.
 Example: `--key=your_api_key`
+- `--model`: You can specify the (OpenAI Model)[https://platform.openai. com/docs/models] to use by passing it here.
 - `--help`: Show help information.

+## Configuring The Model

+You can tell Cadre what OpenAI Model to use by passing it via the command line argument `--model` or by setting the `CADRE_COMPLETION_MODEL` environment variable.

+The most common models are: `gpt-4` and `gpt-3.5-turbo-1106`

 ### Running Tests ✔️